schantepie/Parsing_code/README.md

 # Parsing_codes

-Function to parse data on website for the bird migration project
+Some code I develloped to parse data on website for the bird migration project.